On flat and Gorenstein flat dimensions of local cohomology modules: local cohomology and flat dimension

-The next proposition has been proved in \cite[Proposition 3.3]{MR} under the extra conditions that the underlying ring is Cohen-Macaulay and admits a dualizing complex. \begin{prop} Let $C$ be a semidualizing $R$-module.
-Then the following statements are equivalent. \begin{itemize} \item[(i)]{$C$ is a dualizing $R$-module.} \item[(ii)]{\emph{$\cgid_{R}\H_{\fa}^n(R)<\infty$ for all ideals $\fa$ of $R$ such that $R$ is relative Cohen-Macaulay with respect to $\fa$ and that $\h_{R}\fa=n.$ }} \item[(iii)]{$\emph{\cgid}_{R}\emph{\H}^n_{\fa}(R)<\infty$ for some ideal $\fa$ of $R$ such that $R$ is relative Cohen-Macaulay with respect to $\fa$ and that $\emph{\h}_{R}\fa =n.$} \end{itemize} \begin{proof}The implication (i)$\Rightarrow$(ii) follows from \cite[Theorem 3.2(ii)]{MR} and the implication (ii)$\Rightarrow$(iii) is clear.
+(ii)$\Rightarrow$(i): Since $\fd_{R}\H_{\fm}^d(M)<\infty$, one can use the conclusion of the above argument in conjunction with the Auslander-Buchsbaum Theorem \cite[Theorem 1.3.3]{BH} to see that $M$ is Cohen-Macaulay.
+Finally the implication (i)$\Rightarrow$(ii) follows from Theorem 3.2. \end{proof} \end{prop} Let $(R,\fm)$ be a local ring and let $M$ be a finitely generated $R$-module with finite projective dimension.
+It follows from Theorem 3.2 that if $M$ is relative Cohen-Macaulay with respect to an ideal $\fa$ of $R$, then $\fd_{R}\H_{\fa}^{\cd(\fa,M)}(M)=\pd_{R}M+\cd(\fa,M)$.
+Also, in pervious proposition, we deuced that the converse holds whenever $\fa=\fm$.
+Therefore, it is natural to ask the following question. \begin{ques}Let $M$ be a finitely generated $R$-module of finite projective dimension and let $\fa$ be a non-maximal ideal of $R$.
+Are the following statements equivalent? \begin{itemize} \item[(i)]{\emph{$M$ is relative Cohen-Macaulay with respect to $\fa$.}} \item[(ii)]{\emph{$\fd_{R}\H_{\fa}^{\cd(\fa,M)}(M)=\pd_{R}M+\cd(\fa,M)$}}. \end{itemize} \end{ques} The next proposition has been proved in \cite[Proposition 3.3]{MR} under the extra conditions that the underlying ring is Cohen-Macaulay and admits a dualizing complex. \begin{prop} Let $C$ be a semidualizing $R$-module.
+Then the following statements are equivalent. \begin{itemize} \item[(i)]{$C$ is a dualizing $R$-module.} \item[(ii)]{\emph{$\cgid_{R}\H_{\fa}^n(R)<\infty$ for all ideals $\fa$ of $R$ such that $R$ is relative Cohen-Macaulay with respect to $\fa$ and that $\h_{R}\fa=n.$ }} \item[(iii)]{\emph{$\cgid_{R}\H^n_{\fa}(R)<\infty$ for some ideal $\fa$ of $R$ such that $R$ is relative Cohen-Macaulay with respect to $\fa$ and that ${\h}_{R}\fa =n.$}} \end{itemize} \begin{proof}The implication (i)$\Rightarrow$(ii) follows from \cite[Theorem 3.2(ii)]{MR} and the implication (ii)$\Rightarrow$(iii) is clear.